NMAC427/SwiftOCR/README.md

 # SwiftOCR

 SwiftOCR is a fast and simple OCR library written in Swift.
 It uses a neural network for image recognition.
 As of now, the SwiftOCR is optimized for recognizing short, one line long alphanumeric codes (e.g. DI4C9CM).
 We currently  support iOS and OS X.

+On a iPhone 4s SwiftOCR (0.5 sec) is about 700% faster than Tesseract (3.5 sec).

 ## Features
 - [x] Easy to use training class